How To Become A 10x Developer: Step-By-Step Guide

 And if you want to take it a step further, you can also attend meetups, conferences, and webinars.

-So far you’ve been polishing and improving your current skills, but I also recommend you add in new ones.
+So far you’ve been polishing and improving your current skills, and we also added in 2 vital skills:

-Don't limit yourself to just one or two languages.
-Expanding your skillset to include more languages can make you a more versatile developer and open up new opportunities.
+Don't limit yourself to just one or two programming languages.
+Expand your skillset to include more so you can be a more versatile developer and open up new opportunities.

-Consider learning about areas beyond coding, such as system design, Cybersecurity, project management, and DevOps.
+Consider learning about areas beyond coding, such as:

 These will give you a more holistic understanding of software development and make you a more valuable contributor to any project or team.